rumashie/CSCI-335_Project5/README.md

 I also added a previous_vertex member to keep track of the individual vertices along the shortest path.

 One of the bugs I encountered was an infinite loop in the Dijkstra function.
 The while(!heap is empty ) loop went on forever.
-It was because, I was using intergers to represent the Vertices across files and functions.
+It was because I used intergers to represent the Vertices across files and functions.
 Then I would use a helper fucntion, getVertex(num) to get the actual Vertex Object in the Graph associated with that number.
 However, I wasn't using the actual vertex in the graph I was created a new one and setting equal to the vertex in the graph.
 So this led to errors.
 I changed the function so it returns, a l-value reference:
 Vertex & getVertex(num).
 This way when it returns the Vertices in the graph it returns the Vertex itself.